Nick Hækkerup

-Nick Hækkerup (born 3 April 1968 in Fredensborg) is a Danish writer and politician of Social Democrats who has been serving as the Minister of Justice in the Frederiksen Cabinet from 2019 to 2022.
+Nick Hækkerup (born 3 April 1968) is a Danish writer and politician of Social Democrats who has been serving as the Minister of Justice in the Frederiksen Cabinet from 2019 to 2022.
 He previously served as Minister of Defence, and Minister of Health.

 He has also written a number of books about the politics of the European Union, and on Danish politics.

 Political career

 Career in local politics

 Hækkerup was elected into the municipal council of the former Hillerød Municipality in the 1993 Danish local elections.
 He sat in the municipality's municipal council from 1994 and until the municipality was merged with Skævinge Municipality in 2007.
 The two municipalities formed a new Hillerød Municipality, where Hækkerup sat in the municipal council until 2007.
 Hækkerup was the mayor of the former Hillerød Municipality from 2000 to 2006 and of the new Hillerød Municipality from 2006 to 2007.

 Career in national politics

 Hækkerup was elected into parliament in the 2007 Danish general election, and was reelected in 2011, 2015 and 2019.
 He was the Minister of Defense in the Helle Thorning-Schmidt I Cabinet from 3 October 2011 to 9 August 2013 and in that same cabinet, he was Minister of European Affairs from 9 August 2013 to 3 February 2014.
 He was later appointed Minister of Health in the Helle Thorning-Schmidt II Cabinet from 3 February 2014 to 28 June 2015.